Last Updated on November 16, 2022 by Dave Schoenbeck

 Consider the house painting business example above:

-To ensure you’re making enough money to keep your business growing (and can afford to pay yourself, your overhead and taxes, not included here), you need to ensure you’re charging enough for your services so you can maintain required margin.
+To ensure you’re making enough money to keep your business growing (and can afford to pay yourself, your overhead, and taxes, not included here), you need to charge enough for your services to maintain the required margin.

-For example, if you’re charging your customers $2,500 to paint their homes, and your cost of labor for each house is $1,200, with a cost of customer acquisition of $402.40, you’re earning $897.50 in profit per job that your team completes.
+For example, if you’re charging your customers $2,500 to paint their homes, and your labor cost for each house is $1,200, with a customer acquisition cost of $402.40, you’re earning $897.50 in profit per job your team completes.

 $2,500 sale – $1,200 cost of labor – $402.50 cost of acquisition = $897.50 profit per house

 The results of your CAC can help you challenge the status quo and break legacy or traditional methods previously being used in your company.
 The more you know, the more profitable you can become.
-I highly recommend that you include the cost of customer acquisition in your monthly Key Performance Indicator report.
+I highly recommend including the customer acquisition cost in your monthly Key Performance Indicator report.

-Let’s work together to understand better how efficiently your sales and marketing efforts are working.
-Fill out my contact form for a complimentary 1-hour coaching session with me.
+Let’s work together to understand better how efficiently your sales and marketing efforts work.
+Please fill out my contact form for a complimentary one-hour coaching session.

 Coach Dave